inqizit/simi/README.md

-# Simple Interface for Seamless Intelligence (SISI)
+# Simple Interface for Machine Intelligence (SIMI)

-sisi is an personalised AI assistant
+simi is an personalised AI assistant